 Status of DRBC Adoption of Regulations

 The commissioners at their May 5, 2010 meeting unanimously directed staff to develop draft regulations on well pads in the shales for notice and comment rulemaking and postponed the DRBC's consideration of well pad dockets until regulations are adopted.
+Draft natural gas development regulations were published on December 9, 2010; the comment period closed on April 15, 2011.
+Nearly 69,000 comments were submitted, and revised draft natural gas development regulations were issued on November 8, 2011.
 The special meeting scheduled for Nov.
-21, 2011 to consider adoption of draft natural gas development regulations was postponed to allow additional time for review by the five DRBC members.
-The commissioners continue to work through some unresolved issues and no new date has yet been announced for a vote on the draft regulations.
+21, 2011 to consider adoption of the revised draft natural gas development regulations was postponed to allow additional time for review by the five DRBC members.

 Further information regarding the rulemaking will be posted on DRBC's web site as soon as it becomes available.